 Southern Vietnam Explorer begins in the dynamic city of Ho Chi Minh (former Saigon) where you become acquainted with the traditional Vietnamese lifestyle.
 Learn about the country’s history at the War Remnants Museum, the Cu Chi Tunnels & get off the beaten tourist track for a visit to Cho Lon

-Ho Chi Minh City, formerly known as Saigon, was known as the pearl of Indochina before the war.
+The city was known as the pearl of Indochina before the war.
 It remains a bustling city with many historical attractions today.
-The Southern Vietnam Explorer tour includes the main attractions in Ho Chi Minh City.
-Enjoy a visit to the fascinating Cu Chi tunnels, a boat trip on the Mekong Delta and the palm beaches of Mui Ne.
+Take a tour of the fascinating Cu Chi tunnels and a boat trip on the Mekong Delta.
+End your tour at the palm beaches of Mui Ne.

 Vietnam’s color, chaos, and natural beauty bring a new adventure every day.
 Feel your senses come alive as you sail through the crazy floating markets.

 Vietnam’s food, people, sights and its history will keep even the most seasoned traveler coming back for more.

 |Day 1||Welcome to Saigon.
 Transfer to your hotel|

 |Day 2||Saigon City Tour and Cu Chi Tunnels|

 |Day 3||Travel to Can Tho.
 Explore part of the Mekong River|

 |Day 4||Visit the floating markets of Phong Dien.
 Return to Saigon|

 |Day 5||Leave for the magnificent sandy beauties of Mui Ne|